jonathonadams/zero-to-production/docs/guides/FIREBASE_SSR.md

 ## Setup Custom Domain

 If you have not set up a custom domain your functions will most probably not serve properly due to the `baseHref` as described earlier.
-If you have not all ready, follow the Firebase [documentation](https://firebase.google.com/docs/hosting/custom-domain) to configure your custom domain.
+If you have not all ready, follow the Firebase docs to configure your [custom domain].

 ## Add a Service Worker (Optional)

 While not directly associated with server side rendering, a Service Worker plays nicely with a server rendered application.
 The SSR application is rendered first and the client application bootstraps once all resources are loaded.
 Once the client application bootstraps it will activate the service worker and cache all resources.
 On next visit the service worker will serve the cached client files before any request are made and the application will load instantly.
 In the background go and check for updated resources and update as necessary.
-See here for more details on the [Angular Service Worker](https://angular.io/guide/service-worker-intro)
+See here for more details on the [Angular Service Worker].

 ```bash
 ng add @angular/pwa --project todos-web